barboraberkova/english-for-designers/my-story.md

 I’m Barbora Berková, a designer and a creative director currently serving as the Head of Design at Keyspace Media.

 I hold the strong belief that design is the fundamental solution for our world to function.
 It is everything around us—shaping our experiences and striving to make the world a better place.
 For me, the smallest details truly matter, even the ones no one can consciously see, because they define the quality and integrity of everything we create.
-My love for a strong design sensibility is deep; I can spend hours wandering through libraries just looking at the beauty of typography.
+My love for a strong design sensibility is deep; I can spend hours wandering through libraries just looking at the beauty of typography. - this is good,, talk more about it

-My path to design wasn’t straightforward...
+My path to design wasn’t straightforward... - make a heading out of it?

 My path to design wasn’t straightforward.
 In fact, I once told my dad—who is a lifelong graphic designer—that I could never do what he does for a living.